airtai/faststream/docs/docs/en/getting-started/context/index.md

 * message subscribers
 * nested dependencies

+!!! tip
+    Fields getting from the `Context` are editable, so editing them in the function, you are editing them everywhere.

 ## Regular functions compatibility

 To use context at other functions use the decorator `#!python @apply_types`.
 This case, the called function context will correspond to the context of the event handler from which it was called.